 Brownie + Cookie = Brookie.
 Isn’t that what they call them these days?
 I could never keep up with those mashup names and besides, a cookie by any other name tastes just as amazing.
 All that matters is that this is a brownie in cookie form – a rich, fudgy, chewy, dense, moist, super chocolatey, decadent, and all around epic brownie cookie with a crinkly top!
 Did I miss any adjectives?
 I promise none of it is superfluous. 🙂 These really are quite addictive.

 I have shared recipes for different kinds of cookies on this blog before (like these really popular easy Italian pistachio cookies, double chocolate, bacon & black pepper cookies, espresso shortbread cookies, or how about these savory thumbprint cookies!), but my favorite kind is the chewy and fudgy kind and these Chocolate Fudgy Brownie Cookies couldn’t have been more perfect!

-Oh and did you know that it’s the eggs that create that crinkly top?
-Specifically, it’s the beaten up egg whites that create that gorgeous meringue like crinkly top!
+It’s the eggs that create that crinkly top!
+Specifically, it’s the beaten up egg whites that create that gorgeous meringue like crinkly top.
 That’s why it’s so important to beat the eggs until they’re nice and thick and fluffy.